hasferrr/wallet/README.md

 - **[HTML file inside `/templates/include/` directory](/templates/include/)** - does not extend layout.html.
 The file is used for several other HTML files with the Jinja2 include keyword like `{% include "include/record.html" %}` in the HTML file section that wants to include this HTML file code.
 - **[Other HTML files](/templates/)** - functions like the name of the HTML file itself and will be rendered from a python file using Flask's `render_template`.
 - **CSS** - I am using Bootstrap 5 with `Flaty` theme from [Bootswatch](https://bootswatch.com/).

+Why do I just replace the `username` and `hash` in the users table with the **`-`** character instead of deleting the row from the database when the user deletes the account?
+The reason is that the `session` I am using is the session user's id which means that the `id` of the user will be taken as a session.
+However, the id in the users table is ***autoincremented***.
+Therefore, if a row is deleted from the `users` table when the user deletes his/her account, the `id` under it will be reduced so that other users will use the session ***user minus 1*** of his/her user id, not his/her own id.
+That's the reason why I didn't delete the row from the `users` table.

+## Credit

+by HasFer :)

+> This project was created to complete the Final Project on the CS50x course